-Every person referred to our service will receive an initial assessment, and we will try to support someone referred to us even if after further conversations with the individual they don’t want befriending or already have enough support.
+Every person referred to our service will receive an initial assessment, and we will try to support those referred to us even if after further conversations they don’t want befriending or already have enough support.
 Please see the diagram below for details of our referral process.
 Our criteria reflects our aim to reach older people who have little or no family or friend support, spending long periods of time alone.
 However, we are flexible and will welcome individuals as Link Friends if we feel they would benefit from the scheme, even if they don’t meet all the criteria.

 To complete a referral please use this secure form: bit.ly/SRFNclientreferral

 Befriending is an amazing way to volunteer in the community.
 It makes a lasting, positive difference to both the Link Friend you spend time with, but also to yourself!
 It is a wonderful way to support and encourage someone else by enjoying a cup of tea, listening, sharing stories and participating in activities together.
 Befriending is a really rewarding experience and can really help reduce social isolation in the community.

 For more information, please send us an email for our volunteer application pack!